xapax/security/xml_external_entity_attack.md

 ### Attack

 So if an application receives XML to the server the attacker might be able to exploit an XXE.
+It could be sent as a GET, but it is more likely that it is send in a POST.
 An attack might look like this:

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>